RTÉ: Radio

-A high-power (initially 60 kW) station was established in Athlone, in 1932, to coincide with the staging of the Eucharistic Congress.
-2RN, 6CK and Athlone became known as "Radio Athlone" (Raidió Áth Luain) and were receivable across virtually the entire country.
+A high-power station (initially 60 kW) was established in Athlone in 1932 to coincide with the Eucharistic Congress.
+2RN, 6CK and Athlone became known as "Radio Athlone" (Raidió Áth Luain) and could be received across virtually the entire country.
 Radio Athlone became known as "Radio Éireann" in 1938.

-Radio Éireann tried to satisfy all tastes on a single channel (with very limited programming hours).
-However, this resulted in a rather conservative programming policy.
-It was barely tolerated by most Irish listeners, and usually trounced (particularly on the east coast and along the Northern Ireland border) by the BBC and later Radio Luxembourg.
-This did not really change until Radio Éireann became free of direct government control in 1960.
+Radio Éireann tried to satisfy all tastes on a single channel (with limited programming hours).
+However, the attempt resulted in a rather conservative programming policy.
+This policy was barely tolerated by most Irish listeners, and the station was usually outperformed by the BBC and later Radio Luxembourg (particularly on the east coast and along the Northern Ireland border).
+This situation changed only when Radio Éireann became free of direct government control in 1960.

-In 1971 the radio service started the move from the GPO in the centre of Dublin, where it had been housed since 1928, into a new purpose-built Radio Centre beside the existing Television Centre on the Donnybrook campus.
+In 1971, the radio service started the move from the general post office (GPO) in the centre of Dublin, where it had been housed since 1928, into a new purpose-built Radio Centre beside the existing Television Centre on the Donnybrook campus.